SeregPie/DearImage/README.md

 ---

-`.fn.rotate270()`
+`.prototype.rotate270()`

-Rotates the image by 90 degrees counterclockwise.
+Rotates the canvas by 90 degrees counterclockwise.

 Returns a new instance of `PaperDuck`.
-Can also return the same instance, if no changes were made.
+Can also return the same instance if no changes were made.

 ```javascript
 let canvas = PaperDuck(source).rotate270().toCanvas();